m3rl1nog/oshindexer/README.md

 ## Introduction

-Today, I have made open source & immortal in less than 200 lines of code the BRC-20 Javascript Node Package: OSHIndexer.
-An indexer for BRC20 data using the Blockstream API or a custom Esplora endpoint.
+Introducing OSHIndexer, a lightweight and efficient BRC-20 Javascript Node Package.
+This indexer is designed to extract BRC20 data leveraging the Blockstream API or a custom Esplora endpoint, all in under 200 lines of code.

 ## Prerequisites